webcomics/pywine/README.md

 [![](https://images.microbadger.com/badges/commit/tobix/pywine.svg)](https://microbadger.com/images/tobix/pywine "Get your own commit badge on microbadger.com")

 This is a docker container to help building Python applications in Wine.
-It installs Python, PyInstaller and some extensions to be abel to build "native" Windows applications.
+It installs Python, PyInstaller and some extensions to be able to build "native" Windows applications.
 It also installs UPX, so PyInstaller can use it to compress binaries.

+This dockerfile does some umask trickery to create a wineprefix usable by any user.
+This makes is convinient to use from a Jenkins build, since those often use a non-root user inside the container.

 This is currently installed: